jeremyhahn/cwebsocket/README.md

 	make PLATFORM=arm

-> NOTE: 32-bit architectures are limited to a max payload size of 65536 bytes.
+> NOTE: 32-bit architectures are limited to a max payload size of 65536 byte frames.

 ### Client